 - Live without money-stress

-If you are currently a slave to your pay check and have no savings to fall back on, it’s time to become financially literate.
-That can begin today with Wonga's Money Academy free online quiz on debt, saving, budgeting, and investing.
+If you are currently a slave to your paycheck and have no savings to fall back on, it’s time to become financially literate.
+You can begin today with the Wonga Money Academy's fun, focused online videos and quizzes on debt, saving, budgeting, and investing.
+If you'd like to explore some other ideas, we also have a great list of free financial literacy resources.

 More from our blog: